Neue-Labs/Automat/README.md

 * [Apple developer account](http://developer.apple.com)
 * iOS device running iOS 8.0 or higher

+Important!
+Since the AUTOMAT hardware communicates using Bluetooth (BLE), it's not possible to test an app using the API in the simulator, since the simulator doesn't support Bluetooth.

 ## Installation

 Simply copy the NeueLabsAutomat.framework to your project.